Veyza/dudi-heliocentric/python_interface/README.md

 T., and Kobayashi, M., A computationally efficient semi-analytical model for the dust environment of comets and asteroids, A&A 693, A80 (2025).

-Please, cite this paper if using this software.# DUDI-HC Python Interface
+Please, cite this paper if using this software in your work.

+# DUDI-HC Python Interface

 ## 1. What is this?